 3. You have no business experience.

 In addition to real estate experience, you should also have business experience before you become a commercial real estate syndicator.
-By business experience, I mean starting your own company (hint: it could be a real estate company) or being promoted within a large corporation.
+By business experience, I mean starting your own real estate syndication company (hint: it could be a real estate company) or being promoted within a large corporation.
 As I will detail below, a commercial real estate syndicator is running a business.
 Therefore, they must have adequate business experience.
 If you haven’t started your own business or haven’t been promoted within a large corporation, you may not be ready to become a commercial real estate syndicator.

 4. You want to work part-time in real estate.